-Our main findings can be summarized as follows.
+Our main findings can be summarized as follows2.
 First, the non-joint optimal ratios of LTV and RW leading to the maximum social welfare are respectively found to be 90% and 30% for Luxembourg in the context of an easy monetary policy environment.
-When solely an LTV measure is applied, it should be too tight at 20% to be realistic, leading admittedly to a welfare loss but bringing about stabilized debt relative to the use of both LTV and RW ratios.
-Second, we find that combining a borrower based instrument, such as the LTV cap, with a capital based one, as the RW ratio, welfare-dominates the use of LTV alone.
-This result suggests that these two instruments can be considered as complements in terms of welfare improvement.
+When solely a LTV measure is applied in the same context, it should be 20%, hence too tight to be realistic, leading admittedly to a welfare loss but bringing about stabilized debt relative to the use of both LTV and RW ratios.
+Second, we find that combining a borrower-based instrument, such as the LTV cap, with a capital-based one, as the RW ratio, welfare-dominates the use of LTV alone.
+This suggests that these two instruments can be considered as complements in terms of welfare improvement.
 Notably, a single LTV measure performs better than combining the two instruments in terms of mortgage debt and house prices stabilization effects.
-These results suggest that the policy scenario that provides better stabilization effects on mortgage credit growth isn't necessarily the one that is welfare improvement, while their optimal combination deteriorates the stabilization effects on mortgage debt and house prices.
+These results imply that the policy scenario that provides better stabilization effects on mortgage credit growth isn't necessarily the one that is welfare improving.
+More precisely, we find a complementarity between LTV and RW in terms of welfare, while their optimal combination deteriorates the stabilization effects on mortgage debt and house prices.